 Distribution of Vaccines (CWRU)

-In some instances, the circumstances may mirror those described in the previous question; we would all prefer to see an effective dose given than an expired one put in the garbage.
+In some instances, the circumstances may be that a dose may go to waste if not given within a certain time period.
 In others, universities own their hospitals or health centers and previously stipulate university recipients as part of the hospitals’ participation in the initial vaccination distribution process.

 You first may want to check with your supervisor or look at your organization’s website to determine its schedule for distribution of doses.
-You also can check with your county and/or city health departments to find out if and when vaccines will become available.
+You also can check with your county and/or city health departments or other local distribution sites to find out how you can receive a vaccine.

 Case Western Reserve will continue to update the campus community regarding its own ability to administer vaccines or facilitate opportunities for faculty, staff and students to get them.